 And today we discover the app Concepts on iPad Pro!

-And before starting, I invite you to download The Designer Starter Kit to make your first steps in perspective.
+Before starting, I invite you to download The Designer Starter Kit to take your first steps in perspective.

 So let’s start.

 So I’m discovering more and more the app Concepts, which I’m spending a bit more time with these last few days, I had already seen a lot of potential in it, in product design, and sketching, and this is why I decided to make a quick video on it.

 And I would still need some more time in practice to give a proper test about Concepts.
 But I felt that it could be a good sharing session together.

 What we are going to do today is like I’m practicing some general shape, but we are going to complexify I would say along the go on the go.

 And that like you can see this one is here, I’m using some construction lines right here.

 For the angle of his roundness is always to be like that, we will have a global view, then you add some construction light to add some details, which are going to be following the perspective to make sure that we feel good on overall.